-A computer senses that the wheels are slowing down.
-If one of the wheels is about to stop rolling, the computer will separately work the brakes at each front wheel and at both rear wheels.
+If driving safely on a wet road and it becomes necessary to slam on the brakes and continue braking to avoid a sudden obstacle, a computer senses that the wheels are slowing down.
+If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel.

 ABS can change the brake pressure to each wheel, as required, faster than any driver could.
-This can help the driver steer around the obstacle while braking hard.
+This can help you steer around the obstacle while braking hard.